-The headline conveys a sense of urgency stating “Special Offer,” and uses the action verb, “Save.”
+The headline conveys a sense of urgency, stating “Special Offer,” and uses the action verb, “Save.”
 The post copy then uses social proof (a customer testimonial) to increase trust in prospects and emojis to draw attention and increase engagement.

-DexYP promoted their Thryv services with this ad — and look at all of the compelling copy they used:
+The service promoted their Thryv services with this ad — and look at all of the compelling copy they used:

-Several compelling keywords are included in the ad copy, like “free” and “instantly”, and there are many action verbs in every section of ad — “see” in the post text and image text, “think” in the headline, and “run” and “get” in the link description.
+Several compelling keywords are included in the ad copy, like “free” and “instantly”, and there are many action verbs in every section of the ad — “see” in the post text and image text, “think” in the headline, and “run” and “get” in the link description.

 What’s more is that this ad sends prospects to a Thryv landing page where they can submit their information and receive their free report.

-Facebook ads and landing pages
+Facebook Ad examples and landing pages

 Along with everything above, here are three final fundamental points to take away from this article:

-- Your Facebook ads should always promote something specific — not just your website or your brand as a whole.
+- Facebook ads should always promote something specific — not just your website or your brand as a whole.

 Creating a high-converting landing page for your Facebook traffic to visit is integral to the success of your Facebook ad campaigns.
 AdEspresso shows us that most Facebook advertisers understand this, as 69% of Facebook ads take prospects to a dedicated landing page:

-Unfortunately, 11% of marketers miss out on lead generation from landing pages, because they send interested visitors to a homepage instead.
-Furthermore, 20% of Facebook ads simply direct traffic to another Facebook page.
+Unfortunately, 11% of marketers miss out on lead generation from landing pages.
+Because they send interested visitors to a homepage instead.
+Furthermore, 20% of Facebook Ads simply direct traffic to another Facebook page.

 ThriveHive got the landing page part right, but the campaign could use some message match improvement.
 Here’s the Facebook ad: